wiredviews/xperience-community-cqrs/README.md

 ## How to Use?

 1. This library is separated into (3) NuGet packages.
    Each package is associated with a different part of the [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/).
+   You can install all of these into your web application project or isolate your Kentico Xperience types behind abstractions.

+   - `XperienceCommunity.CQRS.Core`

-- `XperienceCommunity.CQRS.Core` - abstractions and implementations for the Domain, Persistence, and Presentation layers to implement.
+     - Abstractions and implementations for the Domain, Persistence, and Presentation layers to implement.
+     - Typically the project consuming this package doesn't have any reference to Kentico Xperience packages or APIs.

+   - `XperienceCommunity.CQRS.Data`

-- `XperienceCommunity.CQRS.Data` - decorators and base classes for data access implementations.
+     - Decorators and base classes for data access implementations.
+     - The project consuming this package also uses Kentico Xperience data access APIs.

+   - `XperienceCommunity.CQRS.Web`
-- `XperienceCommunity.CQRS.Web` - presentation layer cache and service collection registration utilities
+     - Presentation layer cache and service collection registration utilities.
+     - The project consuming this package is where your presentation logic is located (Razor/View Components/Controllers).

-1. First, install the NuGet package(s) in your ASP.NET Core projects
+1. First, install the NuGet package(s) in your ASP.NET Core projects (see the example project under [/samples](/tree/main/samples))

    ```bash
    dotnet add package XperienceCommunity.CQRS.Core